-Helping children understand and follow recommendations, like social distancing and wearing cloth face coverings, can be challenging if your child has intellectual disabilities, sensory issues, or other special healthcare needs.
+Helping children understand and follow recommendations, like social distancing and wearing cloth masks, can be challenging if your child has intellectual disabilities, sensory issues, or other special healthcare needs.

-- Keeping children at home and sheltering in place can lower stress created by social distancing and cloth face covering recommendations.
+- Keeping children at home and sheltering in place can lower stress created by social distancing and mask recommendations.
 Reach out to others for help in running essential errands.

 - Behavioral techniques can be used to address behavioral challenges and to develop new routines.
 These include social stories, video modeling, picture schedules, and visual cues.
 Try rewarding your child in small ways with his or her favorite non-food treat or activities to help switch routines and to follow recommendations.